On Many-Body Localization for Quantum Spin Chains: Level Statistics

 where we use the radius of the integration domain $[-1, 1]^{mn}$ to bound $r_0$ from above.
 (A larger value of $r_0$ would mean (\ref{(5.2a)}) fails throughout the integration domain on the ray we are considering, in which case there is nothing to prove.)
 Thus we obtain

 since as explained above, the derivatives of $E^{(j')}_{\alpha}$ agree with these of $E_{\alpha}$ up to terms much smaller than $\varepsilon^{s \varkappa n}$.

 Note that (\ref{(5.4)}) compares with (\ref{(4.10)}) of assumption $\textbf{A1}(c_b)$, with $c_b = c \varepsilon^{-s \varkappa}$.
 Each time we do a denominator integral in proving an estimate like (\ref{(4.19)}), we pick up a factor of $c_b$, which through (\ref{(4.10)}) controls the rate of change of energy differences.
 So now that $c_b = c \varepsilon^{-s \varkappa}$, we need to absorb factors of $\varepsilon^{-s \varkappa}$ into (\ref{(4.19)}).
-Each denominator integral yields a factor $\varepsilon^{s/4}$ in (\ref{(4.19)}), and so a factor of $\varepsilon^{- s \varkappa}$ can be handled with a reduction of the power from $s/4$ to $s/8$, for some small value of $\varkappa$.
-There are also factors $c^n_b$ for blocks of size $n$.
-Again, these can be absorbed with the reduction in power from $s/4$ to $s/8$ because the graph size $|g_{j'}|$ is always comparable in size (or longer than) the sum of its block sizes.
+As noted in Subsection \ref{4.2.3}, $\rho_1$ depends on $c_b$, but it grows no faster than a fixed power of $c_b$ (based on the fact that graph lengths are always at least some fixed multiple of the block sizes involved).
+In (\ref{(4.19)}), each factor $\rho_1$ is mated with a factor $\veps^{s/4}$, and so the additional factors of $\varepsilon^{- s \varkappa}$ can be handled with a reduction of the power from $s/4$ to $s/8$, for some small value of $\varkappa$.
 Thus our estimates work with only this minor modification.

 It remains for us to discuss the case where (\ref{(5.2a)}) does not hold, an event whose probability is no greater than $\varepsilon^{s \nu \varkappa n}$.
 We may consider any block $\bar{\bar{b}}^{(j)}$ with a too-small level spacing as part of $\calS_k$, the next singular region.
 Its probability is exponentially small in the size of $\bar{\bar{b}}^{(j)}$, so we obtain a bound similar to (\ref{(4.20)}):